-Whether your toddler dislikes the taste or just the unfamiliarity of new vegetables, it’s still important that she eats her veggies.
-One way that you can try to get your toddler to sample different veggies is by incorporating them into her meals in fun and different ways.
-Here are some things to try to help your toddler get a little more comfortable with the veggies on her plate.
+Whether your toddler dislikes the taste or just the unfamiliarity of new vegetables, it’s still important that he eats his veggies.
+One way that you can try to get your toddler to sample different veggies is by incorporating them into his meals in fun and different ways.
+Here are some things to try to help your toddler get a little more comfortable with the veggies on his plate.

 Try not to hide them completely